stanfordnlp/dspy/docs/api/retrieval_model_clients/SnowflakeRM.md

 - `cortex_search_service (str)`: The name of the Cortex Search service to be used.
 - `snowflake_database (str)`: The name of the Snowflake database to be used with the Cortex Search service.
 - `snowflake_schema (str)`: The name of the Snowflake schema to be used with the Cortex Search service.
+- `retrieval_columns (str)`: A list of columns to return for each relevant result in the response.
+- `search_filter (dict, optional)`: Optional filter object used for filtering results based on data in the ATTRIBUTES columns.
+See [Filter syntax](https://docs.snowflake.com/en/user-guide/snowflake-cortex/cortex-search/query-cortex-search-service#filter-syntax)
 - `k (int, optional)`: The number of top passages to retrieve.
 Defaults to 3.

 ### Methods